Welcome to CapeLinks, a community website focused on Cape Cod and the Islands of Nantucket & Martha's Vineyard. Please register to participate.

 Usually the range of the tide varies from day to day reaching a maximum once a fort-night.
 This range varies from place to place.
 Along the Mediterranean it seldom exceeds two feet.

-Along the cape shore for the month of August the average range is approximately eight feet.
+Along the Cape shore for the month of August the average range is approximately eight feet.
 At the head of the Bay of Fundy, Nova Scotia, the range is a dramatic fifty feet.

 The speed with which the tide rises and ebbs varies.
 Along the South Shore the actual flow of the tide is not noticeable.
 However, at distances up certain rivers such as the Severn in England the tide spreads over the flat sands in a roaring surf and travels up the river in a wall of water.